UCL/CATH-COVID19/README.md

  - OrthoMCL clustering results
  - HMMER3 scan results (SARS-Cov-2 sequences vs CATH v4.3)
  - Paths to 4.3 FunFams, both locally and on the web
+ - 3D Models from Phyre, DeepMind and I-TASSER

 ## HMMER3 Scans